Exclusive - After 'cataclysmic' Snowden affair, NSA faces winds of change

 After months of sometimes blistering criticism in the news media and by Congress and foreign governments, the publicity-averse NSA is now mounting an effort to tell its side of the Snowden story.

-It granted access to NSA headquarters to a team from CBS' "60 Minutes" program, which is scheduled to broadcast a segment on the agency on Sunday.
+It granted access to NSA headquarters to a team from CBS' "60 Minutes" programme, which is scheduled to broadcast a segment on the agency on Sunday.

 Ledgett, a 36-year intelligence veteran who reportedly is in line to be the agency's deputy director, joked that doing media interviews was "a complete out-of-body experience for me."